 Cytomegalovirus is a common virus that infects most people at some point during their lives.
 It is a member of the herpes virus family.
 Similar to other herpes viruses, cytomegalovirus can become dormant and reactivate at some point.
 Anyone can become infected with cytomegalovirus.

-Although the virus is not highly communicable, it can be spread from person to person by direct contact.
-The virus is "shed" in the urine, saliva, semen and to a lesser extent in other body fluids.
-Transmission can also occur from an infected mother to her fetus or newborn, and by blood transfusion and organ transplants.
+Although the virus is not highly contagious, it can be spread from person to person by direct contact.
+The virus is in urine, saliva, semen and other body fluids.
+Transmission can also occur from an infected mother to her fetus or newborn.

-Most children and adults who are infected with CMV do not develop symptoms.
-Those who develop symptoms may experience an illness resembling infectious mononucleosis and have fever, swollen glands and feel tired.
-People with a compromised immune system (such as AIDS patients or those receiving chemotherapy) may experience more serious illness involving fever, pneumonia and other symptoms.
+Most children and adults who are infected do not develop symptoms.
+Those who have symptoms may experience an illness resembling infectious mononucleosis and have fever, swollen glands or feel tired.
+People with a compromised immune system may experience more serious illness.
+This includes fever and pneumonia.

 In most cases, there is no treatment.
 An effective vaccine has not yet been developed.